vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Jenkins/Jenkins_Workshop/Jenkins_Workshop.md

    zip -r nopCommerce.zip publish
    ```
 ### Jenkins file
-* To build the NopCommerce and zip the file
+* To build the NopCommerce and zip the file created jenkinsfile

 ```Jenkinsfile
 pipeline {